MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For Office apps, improve performance and memory consumption.

-- When you configure a label for user defined permissions and HYOK (AD RMS) protection, the protection no longer incorrectly uses the Azure Rights Management service.
+- When you configure a label for user-defined permissions and HYOK (AD RMS) protection, the protection no longer incorrectly uses the Azure Rights Management service.

 - For a more consistent management experience, sublabels no longer inherit visual markings and protection settings from their parent label.